isabella232/kendo-react-animation/docs/zoom/index.md

 The Kendo UI Zoom component for React shows the entering element using a combination of zoom and fade animation effects.
 The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.

-By default, the entering component will zoom in and the leaving component will fade out.
+By default, the entering component zooms in and the leaving component fades out.

-> * In order for the Kendo UI Zoom component to work, it must always be present in the rendering tree.
+> In order for the Kendo UI Zoom component to work, it must always be present in the rendering tree.

 ## Demos